Legal

 b.
 For payments by MasterCard, Visa, or EFTPOS, you authorise us to debit the amount that is payable for your application or order from your nominated card account.

 c.
-If we are unable to successfully process your card payment or receive payment by electronic bank transfer, then we may cancel your order or application and we will endeavour to notify you.
+If we are unable to successfully process your card payment or receive payment by electronic bank transfer, then we may cancel your order or application and we will notify you.

 d.
 You must not pay, or attempt to pay, for courses, products or services through any fraudulent or unlawful means.